aliumutkilic/Energetics-Laboratory-Teaching/README.md

 ## Usage

-Each folder contains datasets in excel and data visualisation scripts in MATLAB.
+Each folder contains datasets in MS Excel and data visualisation scripts in MATLAB.

-## License
-This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.